aurule/roll-it/README.md

 I'm open to pull requests, but please be aware that this is mostly a personal project for fun.

+If you want to make a PR, please make sure that the new code has 100% test coverage (you can run `npm test` to find out) and clearly state what it adds or fixes.
+If you can't get 100% test coverage, explain in detail why that is.

 ## Requirements

 Node 18+

 ## Dev Installation

-run `npm install`
+1. run `npm install`
-ensure DEV_GUILDS is correct
+2. ensure the file `.env` has the correct environment variables
+3. run `npm run live`
+4. add Roll It to the discord server that you can spam for testing

 ## ENVVARS

 * BOT_TOKEN: discord bot application token
-* REDIS_URL: URL of the redis instance to use
 * NODE_ENV: one of "development", "test", "ci", or "production"
 * CLIENT_ID: ID of the bot's discord user
-* DEV_GUILDS: [ "guild_snowflake" ]
+* DEV_GUILDS: a list of discord server IDs that should respond to the bot when you run it locally (like `[ "guild_snowflake" ]`).
+It's important that these servers are private, or at least don't mind you spamming bot messages and breaking things.

 ## Versioning

 Roll It uses [semantic versioning](https://semver.org/).
-In addition to the standard version increment rules, the minor version may be bumped for new commands and database changes.
+In addition to the standard version increment rules, the minor version may be bumped for new commands.

 ## Deployment